Akashijk/Prompt-Tool/README.md

     Follow the instructions on ollama.com to install and start the Ollama server.

 3.  **Pull an AI Model:**
-    Pull a model to be used for enhancement and brainstorming.
+    Pull a model to be used for enhancement and brainstorming. `qwen` models are highly recommended.
     ```bash
     ollama run qwen:7b
     ```